 Blogging Resolution No. 1 – Self-Host

-If you haven’t already gone self-hosted do it in 2017!
-Self-hosting will give you more control over the design of your blog, access to Google Analytics which provide you with a wealth of information about your stats, and allow you to grow your Domain Authority which is important if you want to work with companies.
-Check out BlueHost or GoDaddy if you want to self-host a WordPress blog.
+If you haven’t already gone self-hosted do it in 2017! self-hosting will give you more control over the design of your blog, access to Google Analytics which provide you with a wealth of information about your stats, and allow you to grow your Domain Authority which is important if you want to work with companies.
+Check out UltraWebHosting.com for one month free WordPress hosting with code: WORDPRESS

 Blogging Resolution No. 2 – Get Organised